-Whether it’s to psyche yourself up for a run, lose yourself on a hike, or escape the constant whine and chatter of air travel, music makes everything better.
-But, the right listening experience requires the right headphones.
-Here are our picks for the best headphones for every budget and listener style in 2021.
+Whether it’s to psyche yourself up for a run, get lost (spiritually of course) on a hike, or escape the white noise of modern air travel, music makes everything better.
+The best albums can provide the perfect escape.
+But, the right listening experience requires the best headphones.
+Here are our picks for the best headphones for every budget, activity, and listener style in 2022.

 Best Overall Headphones

-After 18 months of testing, we still love Bose’s industry-leading 700 headphones (our #2 pick for best headphones overall).
+After 18 months of testing, we still love Bose’s industry-leading 700 headphones (our No. 2 pick for the best headphones).
 But, Sony’s fantastic WH-1000XM4 wireless headphones eke out the win for best overall headphones.
 They boast all of the same features, including a sleek design, superb audio, better noise-canceling tech, touch sensor controls, and a soft, comfortable fit.
-They also deliver a whopping 30 hours of wireless playback (more than enough for even the longest of long-haul flights), plus a quick 10-minute charge is enough for five hours of playback.
+They also deliver a whopping 30 hours of wireless playback (more than enough for even the longest of long-haul flights, plus a quick 10-minute charge is enough for five hours of playback.
 The best part is that they’re around $60 less than the Bose 700.
-They’re our pick for the best headphones overall and arguably the best headphones for travel too.
+They’re our pick for the best headphones overall and the best headphones for travel too.

 Best Overall Headphones (Runner-Up)

-More than 18 months after they dropped in the U.S., Bose’s Headphones 700 continue to impress.
-With 11 levels of active noise-cancellation, they effectively drown out everything from chatty coworkers to airplane engines to screeching subway noise.
-The sound is crisp, deep, and lifelike whether you’re listening to podcasts, Zeppelin, or Bach.
+Years after they first dropped in the U.S., Bose’s Headphones 700 continue to impress.
+With 11 levels of active noise cancellation, they effectively drown out everything from chatty coworkers to airplane engines to screeching subway noise.
+The sound is crisp, deep, and lifelike whether you’re listening to your favorite podcasts, Zeppelin, or Bach.
 The lightweight steel construction is durable and packable, while soft angled earcups provide a perfect all-day fit.
 Plus, they deliver nearly 20 hours of wireless audio on a single charge.

 Best Modular Headphones